This chapter was amended in February 2020 and should be reread.

-Working Together to Safeguard Children defines sexual abuse as behaviour which:
+Working Together to Safeguard Children defines sexual abuse as follows:

 The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
 They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
 Sexual abuse can take place online, and technology can be used to facilitate offline abuse.